solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 To compre quantitatively the drag coefficient, $C_{\mathrm d}$, and the lift coefficient, $C_{\mathrm l}$, are evaluated against the results reported by Wan and Turek[^wan2006].
-The comparison shows that the present numerical results are virtually identical to those in the reference study.
+The comparison shows that the present numerical results are visually indistinguishable from those in Wan and Turek[^wan2006].

 <!-- ![TODO(abzrg): ADD FIGURE: DRAG COEFFICIENT PLOT](placeholder) -->